Can You Freeze Garlic?

 Can you freeze garlic?
 Garlic, due to its flavor, is widely used as a seasoning.
 Some people use it often, while others use it seldom or even not at all.
 Even though garlic stays fine for a long time, some people would like to store it even longer.
-Sometimes it’s because they use it rarely, sometimes because some people cook only for themselves and can’t use a package of 3 garlic heads before the vegetables will sprout or go bad.
+Sometimes it’s because they use it rarely.
+Other times because they cook only for themselves and can’t use a package of 3 garlic heads before the vegetables will sprout or go bad.
 No matter the cause, you can freeze garlic and you can do that in a variety of ways, depending on your needs.

 This method is fairly simple.
-You just need to wrap the vegetable in plastic wrap or aluminum foil or put into a freezer bag or a plastic container and put it into the freezer.
+You just need to wrap it and put into the freezer.
+You can wrap it in plastic wrap, aluminum foil, put into a plastic container.
 You can remove individual cloves as you go.
-Please remember that most people state that this method of freezing garlic isn’t the best when it comes to preserving garlic’s flavor.
-If you are unsure whether freezing whole garlic bulbs will meet your needs, you can do it once and decide whether the outcome satisfies you.
+Please remember that this method of freezing garlic isn’t the best when it comes to preserving garlic’s flavor.
+If you are unsure if freezing whole bulbs will be okay for your needs, do it once and decide whether it works for your.

 Image used under Creative Commons from David Pursehouse

-If you’ve sliced the cloves or left them whole, you might want to be able to easily scoop them from the freezer bag, one at a time.
-If you won’t pre-freeze the garlic pieces they’ll most likely freeze into clumps and you won’t be able to easily scoop a few pieces as you go.
-Pre-freezing is easy – you just need to put the vegetables on a tray (make sure the pieces don’t touch each other), and put the tray into the freezer.
+If you’ve sliced the cloves or left them whole, you might want to easily scoop them from the freezer bag, one at a time.
+That’s where pre-freezing comes in handy.
+If you won’t pre-freeze the pieces will freeze into clumps and you won’t be able to easily scoop a few pieces as you go.
+Pre-freezing is easy.
+You need to put the vegetables on a tray (make sure the pieces don’t touch one another), and put the tray into the freezer.
 Keep it there until garlic slices are frozen.
 Please remember that this procedure is optional.

 Now it’s time to put the chopped, crushed or grated garlic into the freezer for the long term.
 Choose a packaging suitable for your needs.
 You can wrap the chopped garlic with plastic foil, put it into a freezer bag or a plastic container.
-Choose wrapping that’s suitable for you.
-If you haven’t pre-frozen the vegetables, consider transferring them into a few small packages and freezing them together in one larger bag.
+Choose wrapping that you have on hand.
+If you haven’t pre-frozen the veggies, consider dividing them into a few small packages and freezing them together in one larger bag.

-It’s said that freezing garlic in oil is the best to preserve its taste, but you should do that carefully.
-Firstly, please bear in mind that garlic must not be stored in oil in room temperature because eating it can cause botulism.
+It’s said that freezing garlic in oil is the best to preserve its taste, but you should do that with care.
+First, please remember that garlic must not be stored in oil in room temperature.
+That results in botulism risk .
 Because of that, you should use garlic frozen in oil immediately after taking it from the freezer.

 As you can see, you can freeze garlic and there are a few methods how you can do it.
 You can freeze it for up to 12 months while preserving good quality.